pangaeatech/sharptypescript/README.md

 Saltarelle also allows you to directly share .cs files between Script# and C# projects in order to maintain a common set of utilities/interfaces/etc across both codebases.
 This prevents the duplicate work of reimplementing the same business logic in both JavaScript and C# and maintains common strongly-typed interfaces across both sides.
 The original Saltarelle project was acquired by [Bridge.NET](https://github.com/bridgedotnet) in 2015 and discontinued in favor of their existing product which was not backwards compatible.
 More recently, the Bridge.NET project announced it too has shut down.

-This project aims to provide a set of utilities to assist in migrating an existing codebase from Saltarelle to TypeScript.
+This project aims to provide tools to assist in migrating an existing codebase from Saltarelle to TypeScript.

 ## Modern Alternatives